return to homepage

 The VSEPR theory focuses on the idea that electrons repel one another and that these repulsions are smallest when the electron pairs or groups of electron pairs are as far apart as possible.
 This will then be the most stable form or shape of a particle.
 Electron groups in the VSEPR model are lone pairs, single bonds, double bonds, triple bonds and single electrons as in NO. The No molecule is an exception to the octet rule.
 There are only 11 valence electrons in the molecule and the nitrogen cannot "get" an octet.
 The oxygen has a higher electronegativity and does form an octet.

-We know from a study of Lewis formulas that molecules and polyatomic ions may contain single bonds, double bonds, triple bonds, and "lone pairs" of electrons that are not used for bonding.
-We also know that a particle contains one or more "central atoms" around which the rest of the atoms are arranged; we know that the rest of the atoms are bonded either directly or through other atoms to this center atom.
-Remember the central atoms in molecules usually have attained an octet of valence electrons in the molecule.
+We know from a study of Lewis formulas that molecules and polyatomic ions may contain single bonds, double bonds, triple bonds, and "lone pairs" .
+The lone pairs of electrons not used for bonding.
+We also know that a structure contains one or more "central atoms" around which the rest of the atoms are arranged; we know that the rest of the atoms are bonded either directly or through other atoms to this center atom.
+Remember the central atoms in molecules usually have attained an octet of valence electrons.
 This is the reason the central atom is bonded.
-It now has an octet around it, not just the original set of valence electrons.
+The central atom in the structure now has an octet around it, not just the original set of valence electrons.

-In the VSEPR theory approach to particle shapes, you focus on two things.
+In the VSEPR approach molecule shapes, you focus on two things a

-The arrangement in space (geometry ) of the electron groups around a center atom controls the overall shape of a particle because all bonds radiate out from the central atom of the particle.
+The arrangement in space (geometry ) of the electron groups around a center atom controls the overall shape because all bonds and unshared pairs radiate out from the central atom.

 An electron group may be 1 pair of electrons (single bond or lone pair), 2 pairs (double bond) or 3 pairs (triple bond).
 The carbonate ion, for example, has one double bond and two single bonds attached to the center carbon atom.
 Thus, there are 3 groups of electrons around the C even though there are 4 pairs (an octet) of electrons on carbon.
 Two pairs of electrons point in the same direction, the double bond to O. The other two pairs go in two other directions, one pair to each remaining O. One double bond and two single bonds on the center atom are considered to be 3 electron groups.
 Remember the negative two charge is distributed over the whole ion. return to top

-The VSEPR theory table below refers to electron groups around the center atom in a particle.
-There is a descriptive name for each electron group geometry or arrangement of the electron pairs around the center atom.
-The sketch indicates the electron groups around the center atom only.return to top
+The VSEPR theory table below refers to electron groups around the central atom in a structure There is a descriptive name for each electron group geometry or arrangement of the electron pairs around the center atom.
+The sketch indicates the electron groups around the central atom only.return to top

 2